2 New Features and Changes

 This device iWARP and RoCEv2 RDMA transports, Priority Flow Control (PFC), and Explicit Congestion Notification (ECN).

-The IRDMA module replaces as well as extends the Application Binary Interface (ABI) defined for the legacy i40iw module for X722.
-The change is backward compatible with legacy X722 RDMA-Core provider (
+defined for the legacy i40iw module for X722.
+The change is backward compatible with legacy

 Based on UEK R7 implementation, the default page size on the 64-bit Arm platform has changed from 64 KB to 4 KB.
 This new size pairs well with the workloads and memory amounts that exist on the majority of Arm-based systems.
 To use large page sizes efficiently, ensure that you specify the huge pages option, which addresses a greater amount of memory for workloads with large data sets.

-For systems using the 64-bit Arm architecture, the added
+For systems using the 64-bit Arm architecture, the added kexec_file_load

-system call provides an in-kernelkexec
+system call provides an in-kernel kexec loader for kdump

 which enables an unsigned kernel to work correctly.
-Prior to this update, an unsigned kernel failed to load with secure boot enabled andkexec_file_load()
+Prior to this update, an unsigned kernel

-Software Management
+Operating System and Software Management

-RPM updated to version 4.16
+RPM Updated to Version 4.16

 The updated version includes notable changes such as the following: